 2001.
 I am 42.

-Jackie and I are compelled to see it.
-With no connection for younger two, we leave them on a bench and walk.
+Jackie and I are compelled to see the Wall.
+With no connection for the younger two, we leave them on a bench and walk.

 Because of how the black granite rises out of the earth, growing ever higher, revealing ever more names, your emotions increase the closer you get to the center.
 Jackie and I soon find ourselves sobbing, wondering why we are crying.
 It remains an emotional experience each time I stand there.